 And it is just that!
 A standing desk chair looks like something from the future because it IS a new breed of chair designed for a radical new purpose.

-The Standing Desk Chair: a Radical New Breed of Chair?
+The Standing Desk Chair: a Radically New Breed of Chair?

 A traditional office chair is designed for ‘comfort’

 Traditional office chairs are designed to achieve a singular goal of ‘comfortable sitting’ for extended periods of time.
 The problem with this is that our bodies were designed to move!

 If you work at a computer for a living, it’s not news to you that sitting for long periods of time locks up your hips, makes your legs stiff, gives you pain in your lower back, and makes you tired and achy, in general.

 Whereas a standing desk chair is designed to help you move

 A standing desk chair, on the other hand, is designed with a more nuanced goal of encouraging and supporting movement throughout the day.